thorgate/react-utils/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up tg-spa-utils for local development.
+Here's how to set up tg-react-utils for local development.

-1. Fork the tg-spa-utils repo on GitHub.
+1. Fork the tg-react-utils repo on GitHub.
 2. Clone your fork locally:

-        $ git clone git@github.com:your_name_here/tg-spa-utils.git
+        $ git clone git@github.com:your_name_here/tg-react-utils.git

 3. Install dependencies